TosbackCgusBridge-Bot/CGUs-versions/Brainyquote/Privacy Policy.md

 Last updated June 21, 2012

 Copyright 2001-2012 BrainyQuote.com All Rights Reserved.
 Do not duplicate or redistribute in any form.
 We paid a lot to make this privacy policy fun, exciting, enjoyable, and memorable for our readers - so go make your own!

-Inquire Home
-Our Story
-Inquire
-Advertise
-Submit
-Privacy
-Terms
-Copyright

-BrainyQuote Desktop

-BrainyQuote Mobile

-Site Home Quote of the Day Topics Authors Pictures Professions Birthdays
-Social BQ on Facebook BQ on Twitter BQ on Pinterest BQ on Google+
-Syndication Quote Feed Art Quote Feed Funny Quote Feed Love Quote Feed Nature Quote Feed
-About Us Our Story Inquire Advertise Submit Privacy Terms
-AdChoices Copyright © 2001 - 2012 BrainyQuote®             BookRags Media Network